-Ira, watching the involuntary judder of Teddy’s right cheek as the man’s top teeth pressed further on his jaw, was determined not to let Olivia give Teddy the envelopes.
+Teddy’s right cheek twitched as his top teeth pressed further on his jaw.
+Ira was determined not to let Olivia give Teddy the envelopes.

 Caleb spoke, surprising his brothers, with his back towards his family as he faced the window.
 “Dad wants Mom to read them alone.
 We need to give her time.”

 Zach disagreed.
 “No, she needs to open it and tell us what’s going on.
 Come on, Mom.
 Let’s get to the juicy details.”
 He slid his hands together, lifting his brow several times.

 Matt had stopped playing with his phone, but tapped the table beside him, fixated on the spinning needles of time on the grandfather clock.
 He shrugged his shoulders, bobbed his head a few times.
 “I need water.
 Maybe you should open it without us.
 I want an intermission.”

 Ethan stared at the floor, absorbing the impact of what happened around him.
 “It’s up to you, Mom.
 If it’s between you and Dad, you should read it and decide if you need to tell us his last message.”